fergald/docs/explainers/permissions-policy-deprecate-unload.md

   would inflict full breakage on a fraction of users.
 - Rolling out by site/URL would suddenly inflict full breakage on a fraction of sites.
-- Rolling out at random would leads problems that are hard to detect and reproduce.
+- Rolling out at random would lead to problems that are hard to detect and reproduce.
-- Rolling out by some combined hash of user and site/URL would avoid all of the problems above
+- Rolling out by some combined hash of user and site/URL is more complex but would avoid all of the problems above.

 ## Considered alternatives